kubeshark/docs/src/pages/en/automation_scripting.md

 ## Scripts Folder

-Develope your scripts locally in your environment (e.g. VS Code, GitHub) and simply add your scripts folder to the [scripts section](/en/config#scripts) in **Kubeshark**'s configuration file .
+Develop your scripts locally in your environment (e.g. VS Code, GitHub) and simply add your scripts folder to the [scripts section](/en/config#scripts) in **Kubeshark**'s configuration file .

 ```yaml
 scripting: